 Bike team member Victor Berrelez said when he was called as pastor of Mission Drive Baptist Church in Phoenix, the church was not giving through the Cooperative Program.

 “I challenged the people that if we’re going to be partners with someone, we should be partners all the way,” he said.
 “We want to be a part of missions.
 The Cooperative Program does that.
 Even though we’re home and [missionaries] are out in the mission field, we take part in that blessing as well.”

 Bike team member Dallas Bivins, director of the Arizona Campus of Golden Gate Baptist Theological Seminary, said five of the eight cyclists attended Golden Gate.

 “About one-third of the churches in the state have a Golden Gate Seminary student or a Golden Gate graduate or former student, and your Cooperative Program dollars made that possible,” he said.

-IMB missionary David Hooten said because of the Cooperative Program, he and his wife, Janet, are able to
+An IMB missionary said because of the Cooperative Program, he and his wife are able to

 serve in the midst of unreached people groups.

 “IMB is not doing missions for Southern Baptists,” he said.
 “IMB is Southern Baptists doing international missions. … We are you.
 You are us.
 You are doing missions in these countries … and we want to thank you for your obedience.”